Serpens66/Anno-1800-SharedMods-for-Modders-/README.md

 -
 Condition to check if processing player is any AI or specific AI or specific Human.

-If you only need the "Is any AI" Condition and not the advanced ones, you can also use the lightweight code from
+If you only need the "Is any AI" Condition and not the advanced ones, you can also use the
 <br>**"IsAIPlayer Condition"**<br>
 mod instead.